tazama-lf/event-monitoring-service/docs/dynamic-event-monitoring-service.md

 }
 ```

-_Note: The above is a simplified excerpt.
-The full schema includes complete definitions for all nested properties including payment information, debtor/creditor details, amounts, and supplementary data fields.
-See the complete schema in `docs/helpers/sampleJson.json`._

 ### 1.2.
 Validate Payload

 Using the retrieved schema configuration, the service validates the incoming payload structure to ensure data integrity and completeness.
 The validation process: